 Want to make a career in writing?
 Edinburgh Napier University has the course for you.

-We are now open for applications to join our September 2017 class - get in touch!
+We are now open for September 2019 applications - get in touch!

 Friday, August 5, 2011